 This course explores the psychology of religious experience, spiritual formation, and transformation.
 Biblical/theological foundations are studied together with research in the fields of psychology of religion and social psychology.
 Attention will be given to students' religious experiences as well as the ministry of guiding, sustaining, and interpreting the religious experiences of others.
 Students will be expected to participate in a variety of case studies and personal learning encounters in class.
-Prerequisite: PAC 2501 or PAC 2509
+Prerequisite: PAC 2505.